bielikb/fastlane-plugin-create_xcframework/README.md

 ## Requirements

 * Xcode 11.x or greater.
 Download it at the [Apple Developer - Downloads](https://developer.apple.com/downloads) or the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
+* fastlane

 ## Getting Started

-To get started with `create_xcframework`, add it to your project by running:
+To get started with `create_xcframework` plugin, add it to your project by running:

 ```bash
 $ fastlane add_plugin create_xcframework